Ghostkeeper/SettingsGuide/resources/articles/machine_settings/machine_always_write_active_tool.md

 `T0`

 Essentially, it knows that the printer will switch to the second extruder due to that command, and so it must switch back to the first extruder to continue printing there.

+**Since this is a machine setting, it will not normally be listed in the normal list of settings.**